Relintai/pandemonium_engine_docs/engine_development/cpp/custom_godot_servers.md

 instance and `init()` creates the managed thread; `unregister_types.cpp` cleans up the server.

-Since a Godot server class creates an instance and binds it to a static singleton, binding the class might not reference the correct instance.
-Therefore, a dummy class must be created to reference the proper Godot server.
+Since a Pandemonium server class creates an instance and binds it to a static singleton, binding the class might not reference the correct instance.
+Therefore, a dummy class must be created to reference the proper Pandemonium server.

 In `register_server_types()`, `Engine::get_singleton()->add_singleton`
 is used to register the dummy class in GDScript.